|Home Catalog FAQ||Log In|

 Export your base station's configuration, either to make a backup or to create a model configuration to use on other base stations.

-Connect Macs (10.5 Leopard and later), iOS devices, and Windows 7 computers to your network.
+Connect Macs (10.5 Leopard and later), iOS devices, and Windows 7 and 8 computers to your network.

 Set up reliable and relevant security for your network.
 Also, add a guest network that gives your guests Internet access while restricting their access to local resources.